High Galactic latitude Fermi sources of gamma-rays with energies above 100 GeV: Correlation between arrival directions of GeV photons and sources from the 13th Veron catalog

-In Fig.~\ref{fig:npartV} we compare the number of source photons to the number of background photons as functions of the angular distance to the BL Lacs.
-Asymptotical value of the signal events $N=44$ is reached at the angular distance $\sim 0.2^\circ$.
-At the angle $0.1^\circ$ 26 photons come from 25 sources, while only 0.77 of them are in average due to background.
-At 95 \% C.L. there are 3 background photons and 4 at 99\% confidence level.
-At the angular distance $0.175^\circ$ 41 photons come from 35 sources, and 2.4 of them due to background in average.
-There are 6[7] background photons at the 95\%[99\%] confidence level.
-7 out of those 35 sources are not present in Tables \ref{table1} and \ref{table2}.
-These seven sources are listed in the Table \ref{tab:BLLac}.
-Other sources which contribute to the correlation signal with both 1-st year {\it Fermi} and \citet{veron13} catalogs and marked as "V" in Tables \ref{table1} and \ref{table2}.
+In Fig.~\ref{fig:npartV}, we compare the number of source photons to the number of background photons as functions of the angular distance to the BL Lacs.
+The asymptotic value of the signal events $N=54$ is reached at the angular distance $\sim 0.2^\circ$.
+At the angle $0.1^\circ$, 31 photons come from 28 sources, while only 0.9 of them are on average caused by the background.
+At 95 \% C.L., there are two background photons.
+At the angular distance $0.17^\circ$, 47 photons come from 39 sources, and 2.6 of them correspond to background in average.
+There are 5[6] background photons at the 95\%[99\%] confidence level.
+Eight of these 35 sources are not present in Tables \ref{table1} and \ref{table2}.
+These seven sources are listed in Table \ref{tab:BLLac}.
+Other sources contributing to the correlation signal in both the first year {\it Fermi} and \citet{veron13} catalogs are marked by an ``V" in Tables \ref{table1} and \ref{table2}.

-We have also performed special analysis with only front photons and BL Lac catalog.
-In this case the correlation signal is maximal at $\theta\simeq 0.07^\circ$ (see Fig.~\ref{fig:probabilityV}).
-At this angle there are 16 forward photons, which correlate with 16 BL Lac sources.
-Only 0.14 background photons are expected in this angle, which means that all the 16 sources are most probably real.
-At the 99\% confidence level 2 of the 16 sources might be false detections.
-12 of these 16 sources are marked as "Vf" in Tables \ref{table1} (11 sources) and \ref{table2} (1 source) and the remaining 4 are those which have front photons marked "f" in Table \ref{tab:BLLac}.
+We also performed a special analysis with only front photons and a BL Lac catalog.
+In this case, the correlation signal is maximal at $\theta\simeq 0.07^\circ$ (see Fig.~\ref{fig:probabilityV}).
+At this angle, there are 21 forward photons, which correlate with 20 BL Lac sources.
+PKS 0301-243 has two photons, which can occur by chance in only $P=10^{-7}$ cases.
+This means that this source is discovered by Fermi.
+Only 0.18 background photons are expected at this angle, which means that all of the 19 remaining sources are most probably real.
+At the 99\% confidence level, two of the 20 sources might be false detections.
+Sixteen of these 20 sources are marked as ``Vf" in Tables \ref{table1} (15 sources) and \ref{table2} (1 source) and the remaining six are those have front photons marked ``f" in Table \ref{tab:BLLac}.